Design and manage your test case

 • Test step folders, which are organizational elements in your test case.
 They help make even complex test flows easy to read, understand, and work with.
 To add a folder, go to Standard objects > Structural objects > Test step folder and add the folder to your test case.
 Then drag and drop test steps into the folder.

+You can also use shared assets from other workspaces in your tenant.
+If an admin has shared a workspace as an asset library, you can use all the assets from that workspace directly in your test case without rebuilding them from scratch.
 You can find all design elements in the test case editor.
 To access the test case editor, go to Test cases and select your test case.

 Test case editor